AdobeDocs/experience-manager-65.ko-KR/help/mobile/phonegap.md

 title: PhoneGap
 seo-title: PhoneGap
 description: PhoneGap
-seo-description: AEM에서 Adobe PhoneGap Enterprise용 작성을 시작하려면 이 페이지를 따르십시오.
+seo-description: Follow this page to get started with authoring for Adobe PhoneGap Enterprise in AEM.
 uuid: 256a9f66-4c66-434c-be79-01be3c02d688
 contentOwner: msm-service
 content-type: reference